gcc-mirror/gcc/gcc/config/m32c/blkmov.md

   "if (m32c_expand_movmemhi(operands)) DONE; FAIL;"
   )

-;; We can't use mode macros for these because M16C uses r1h to extend ;; the source address, for copying data from ROM to RAM.
+;; We can't use mode iterators for these because M16C uses r1h to extend ;; the source address, for copying data from ROM to RAM.
 We don't yet ;; support that, but we need to zero our r1h, so the patterns differ.